weserv/docs/docs/size.md

 ## Height <Badge type="info" text="&h=" />

-Sets the height of the image, in pixels.
+Set the height of the image, in pixels or as a percentage (ending with `%`).

 ::: code-group